-Once the designated safeguarding lead (or a deputy) has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space at school or college.
+Once the Designated Safeguarding Lead (or a deputy) has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space at school.
 This will inevitably involve complex and difficult professional decisions, including considering their duty to safeguard children and their duty to educate them.

 It is important each report is considered on a case-by-case basis and risk assessments are updated as appropriate.
 As always when concerned about the welfare of a child, the best interests of the child should come first.
-In all cases, schools and colleges should follow general safeguarding principles as per this guidance.
+In all cases, all school staff should follow general safeguarding principles as per this guidance.

 Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged perpetrator(s) should be removed from any classes they share with the victim.
-The school or college should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school or college premises (including during before and after school-based activities) and on transport to and from school or college where appropriate.
+The school should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school premises (including during before and after school-based activities) and on transport to and from school where appropriate.
 This is in the best interests of both children and should not be perceived to be a judgement on the guilt of the alleged perpetrator(s).
-As per paragraph 450, close liaison with the police is essential.
+As per paragraph 450, close liaison with the Police is essential.

-Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the school or college should take suitable action, if they have not already done so.
-In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the perpetrator(s) to remain in the same school or college would seriously harm the education or welfare of the victim (and potentially other pupils or students).
+Where a criminal investigation into a rape or assault by penetration leads to a conviction or caution, the school should take suitable action, if they have not already done so.
+In all but the most exceptional of circumstances, the rape or assault is likely to constitute a serious breach of discipline and lead to the view that allowing the perpetrator(s) to remain in the same school would seriously harm the education or welfare of the victim (and potentially other pupils or students).

-Where a criminal investigation into sexual assault leads to a conviction or caution, the school or college should, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion.
-Where the perpetrator(s) is going to remain at the school or college, the principle would be to continue keeping the victim and perpetrator(s) in separate classes and continue to consider the most appropriate way to manage potential contact on school and college premises and transport.
+Where a criminal investigation into sexual assault leads to a conviction or caution, the school should, if it has not already, consider any suitable sanctions in light of their behaviour policy, including consideration of permanent exclusion.
+Where the perpetrator(s) is going to remain at the school, the principle would be to continue keeping the victim and perpetrator(s) in separate classes and continue to consider the most appropriate way to manage potential contact on school premises and transport.
 The nature of the conviction or caution and wishes of the victim will be especially important in determining how to proceed in such cases.

-In all cases, schools and colleges should record and be able to justify their decision-making.
-Reports of sexual assault and sexual harassment will, in some cases, not lead to a report to the police (for a variety of reasons).
-In some cases, rape, assault by penetration, sexual assault or sexual harassment are reported to the police and the case is not progressed or are reported to the police and ultimately result in a not guilty verdict.
+In all cases, school staff should record and be able to justify their decision-making.
+Reports of sexual assault and sexual harassment will, in some cases, not lead to a report to the Police (for a variety of reasons).
+In some cases, rape, assault by penetration, sexual assault or sexual harassment are reported to the Police and the case is not progressed or are reported to the Police and ultimately result in a not guilty verdict.
 None of this means the offence did not happen or that the victim lied.
 The process will have affected both victim and alleged perpetrator(s).
 Appropriate support should be provided to both as required and consideration given to sharing classes and potential contact as required on a case-by-case basis.
-In all cases, schools and colleges should record and be able to justify their decision-making.
+In all cases, school staff should record and be able to justify their decision-making.